-AM/FM stereo cassette/single CD sound system (if equipped)
+AM/FM stereo/single CD with satellite compatible sound system (if equipped)

-1. $\blacktriangle$ / $\blacktriangledown$ Tuner: Press to manually go up or down the radio frequency.
-Also use in menu mode to select various settings.
+1. ▲ / ▼ (Tuner): Press to manually go up or down the radio frequency.
+Press and hold for a fast advance through radio frequencies.
+Also use in MENU mode to select various settings: